FangmingXie/mctseq_over_under_splitting/README.md

 Analysis of over- and under-splitting of clustering for snmC2T-seq datasets.

-This repositoyr is contains code and examples to evaluate the level of over- and under-splitting of a given clustering of a snmC2T-seq dataset. snmC2T-seq is a multi-modal single-cell sequencing method by Luo et al. to measure transcriptomes, DNA methylomes, and chromatin accessibilities at single nucleus level [Luo et al 2019 BioRxiv](https://www.biorxiv.org/content/10.1101/2019.12.11.873398v1).
+This repository contains code and examples to evaluate the level of over- and under-splitting of a given clustering of a snmC2T-seq dataset. snmC2T-seq is a multi-modal single-cell sequencing method by [Luo et al.](https://www.biorxiv.org/content/10.1101/2019.12.11.873398v1) to measure transcriptomes, DNA methylomes, and chromatin accessibilities at single nucleus level.
+Taking advantage of the multi-modal measurements, this analysis targets the question of lumpers-and-splitters in the practice of single-cell sequencing clusterings.
+By cross referencing the complimentary data modalities, we developed metrics and visualizations to evaluate whether a given cell cluster is over-split or under-split.

 For more information and to cite this work:
 - [Luo, C. et al. Single nucleus multi-omics links human cortical cell regulatory genome diversity to disease risk variants. bioRxiv 2019.12.11.873398 (2019) doi:10.1101/2019.12.11.873398](https://www.biorxiv.org/content/10.1101/2019.12.11.873398v1)